gchq/stroom-docs/content/en/docs/proxy/architecture.md

 Stroom-Proxy makes heavy use of multiple file system directories as work queues.
 These queues act as the interface between the different processing steps in Stroom-Proxy.

-Data in its various states is held in sub-directories that are moved between the different queue directories.
+Data in its various states is held in sub-directories that are moved atomically between the different queue directories.

 These sub-directories are placed in a path structure that indicates the position in the queue, e.g.: